airbytehq/airbyte/docs/contributing-to-airbyte/gradle-cheatsheet.md

 We split Acceptance Tests into 2 different test suites:

 * Platform Acceptance Tests: These tests are a coarse test to sanity check that each major feature in the platform.
 They are run with the following command: `SUB_BUILD=PLATFORM ./gradlew :airbyte-tests:acceptanceTests`.
 These tests expect to find a local version of Airbyte running.
 For testing the docker version start Airbyte locally.
-For an example, see the [script](https://github.com/airbytehq/airbyte/blob/master/tools/bin/acceptance_test.sh) that is used by the CI.
-For Kubernetes, see the [script](https://github.com/airbytehq/airbyte/blob/master/tools/bin/acceptance_test_kube.sh) that is used by the CI.
+For an example, see the [acceptance_test script](../../tools/bin/acceptance_test.sh) that is used by the CI.
+For Kubernetes, see the [accetance_test_kube script](../../tools/bin/acceptance_test_kube.sh) that is used by the CI.
 * Migration Acceptance Tests: These tests make sure the end-to-end process of migrating from one version of Airbyte to the next works.
 These tests are run with the following command: `SUB_BUILD=PLATFORM ./gradlew :airbyte-tests:automaticMigrationAcceptanceTest --scan`.
 These tests do not expect there to be a separate deployment of Airbyte running.

 These tests currently all live in [airbyte-tests](../.././airbyte-tests)